War-Torn Pups…

 Service Dogs for Veterans.

-In addition to rescuing cats and dogs from overseas, Paws of War also provides companion and service dogs to veterans, law enforcement and first responders who suffer from post-traumatic stress disorder, as well as other mental and physical disabilities.
+In addition to rescuing cats and dogs from overseas, Paws of War also provides companion and service dogs to veterans, law enforcement and first responders who suffer from post-traumatic stress disorder.
+As well as other mental and physical disabilities.
 Paws of War provides service dog training for many tasks, and this training can take many years to complete.

 “These men and women risk both their physical and emotional well-being for us,” Misseri said.
 “The scars they bear go beyond skin deep, and we know these animals provide a therapeutic value that can’t be measured with money.
 The number of veterans and soldiers that commit suicide on a daily basis is widely reported at 22 a day.
 We’ll do whatever we can to help lower that number until it’s zero.”